This is Judith Bernstein

 Throughout her life, Bernstein has also been operational in the Guerilla Girls, Art Workers’ Coalition, and Fight Censorship Group.
 Her measure is in the store of the Museum of Modern Art, Whitney Museum of American Art, Brooklyn Museum, Jewish Museum, Carnegie Museum, Neuberger Museum, Migros Museum Zürich, Kunsthaus Zürich, Deste Foundation for Contemporary Art, Andy Hall Foundation, Alex Katz Foundation, and Verbund Collection.

-See also Who is Parya Vatankhah?
+See also This is Thomas Roberts

 Bernstein was born into a Jewish family in Newark, New Jersey in 1942.
 Her mother was a bookkeeper and her daddy was a teacher.
 She university about painting from her father who painted subsequently his associates in their basement.
 She earned her Master of Fine Arts and Bachelor of Fine Arts degrees from Yale University.
 Bernstein recalls: “Jack Tworkov, the head of the art department, said to me on the first day, ‘We cannot place you.’
 Meaning that after I left Yale, I wouldn’t gain a job.”
 At that time, women were rarely placed in academic circles positions.
 Prior to studying at Yale University, Bernstein standard a M.Ed. and B.S. at the Pennsylvania State University.